Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Characterizing Memory Error Tolerance

-{\bf Key Findings.} In the following, we summarize two of the most important findings of our DSN 2014 paper.
+We summarize two of the most important findings from our characterization below.
+We briefly list four other findings in Section~\ref{sec:char:other}, and describe all six of our findings in detail in Section~V-B of our DSN 2014 paper~\cite{luodsn14}.

-{\bf \textit{Finding 1: Error Tolerance Varies Across Applications.}} Figure~\ref{fig:inter-app-vulnerability}(a) plots the probability of each of the three applications crashing due to the occurrence of single-bit soft or hard errors in their memory (we call this application-level memory error vulnerability).
-In terms of how these errors affect application correctness, Figure~\ref{fig:inter-app-vulnerability}(b) plots the rate of incorrect results per billion queries under the same conditions.
+{\bf {Finding 1: Error Tolerance Varies Across Applications.}} Figure~\ref{fig:inter-app-vulnerability}(a) plots the probability of each of the \chI{evaluated} three applications crashing due to the occurrence of single-bit soft or hard errors in their memory (we call this \emph{application-level memory error vulnerability}). \chI{For cases where the application \chII{does} not crash,} Figure~\ref{fig:inter-app-vulnerability}(b) plots the rate of incorrect results per billion application queries under the same conditions.
 We draw two key observations from these results.

 First, there exists a significant variance in vulnerability among the three applications both in terms of crash probability and in terms of incorrect result rate, which varies by up to six orders of magnitude.
-Second, these characteristics may differ depending on whether errors are soft or hard (for example, the number of incorrect results for WebSearch differs by over two orders of magnitude between soft and hard errors).
+Second, these characteristics may differ depending on whether errors are soft or hard (for example, the number of incorrect results for WebSearch differs by over two orders of magnitude between soft and hard errors, \chI{with hard errors being more problematic}).
 We therefore conclude that {\em memory reliability techniques that treat all applications similarly are inefficient because there exists significant variation in error tolerance among applications.}

-{\bf \textit{Finding 2: Error Tolerance Varies Within an Application.}} Figure~\ref{fig:intra-app-vulnerability}(a) plots the probability of each of the three applications crashing due to the occurrence of single-bit soft or hard errors in \emph{different regions} of their memory.
-Figure~\ref{fig:intra-app-vulnerability}(b) plots the rate of incorrect results per billion queries under the same conditions.
-Two observations are in order.
+{\bf {Finding 2: Error Tolerance Varies Within an Application.}} Figure~\ref{fig:intra-app-vulnerability}(a) plots the probability of each of the three applications crashing due to the occurrence of single-bit soft or hard errors in \emph{different regions} of their memory \chI{address space}.
+Figure~\ref{fig:intra-app-vulnerability}(b) plots the rate of incorrect results per billion queries under the same conditions, \chI{for cases where a crash did not occur}.